Type C Personality

 With the rise of the internet, they have added information power to their arsenal.

-If you are interested in what makes the C Types tick, click on the link below.
+If interested in what makes the C Types tick, click on the link below.

 1. Intelligence.
-This is the innate ability to solve problems and understand observations by employing common sense and logic.
+This is the innate ability to solve problems and understand observations using common sense and logic.

-Common Sense is defined as sound and prudent judgment based on a simple perception of the facts.
+Common Sense is a sound and prudent judgment based on a simple perception of the facts.
 Common sense has been around since humans first walked the earth.
-It is not based on education, although education may be considered exercises for the brain.
+It is not based on education, although education may be considered exercise for the brain.

-Isaac Nelson was a potato farmer with an 8th grade education who was able to solve a fluid dynamics calculus problem using common sense and a piece of chalk.
+Isaac Nelson was a potato farmer with an 8th-grade education who solved a fluid dynamics calculus problem using common sense and a piece of chalk.

 Archimedes of Syracuse discovered “pi” using trial and error and common sense.

 Aristotle believed that common sense was an innate feature of the animal soul.